-Afghans who helped the West left in limbo as evacuation turns chaotic
+Afghans who helped the U.S. and its allies left in limbo as evacuation turns chaotic

 As the Taliban advanced across the country over recent weeks, following the exit of U.S. troops, some countries had issued guidance for their citizens to leave the country as soon as possible.

-India had closed the last of its consulates outside of Kabul last week as the Taliban seized regional capitals.
-Australia shut down its embassy in May, citing security concerns.

 Many Western governments, including the United States, had began to accelerate programs to relocate Afghans who had interpreted for foreign troops and others who might be at risk of reprisal.
-But the speed of the Taliban’s advance on Kabul took nearly everyone by surprise, and by Sunday even the best-laid plans began to look far too slow.
+But the speed of the Taliban’s advance on Kabul took nearly everyone by surprise.

 After Australia sent 250 defense personnel to help Afghans seeking to leave the country, a former Australian defense chief said that the government had waited too long to get people out.